-If you are looking for how to capture a full web page screenshot on Mac or PC, this post for you.
+If you are looking for how to capture a full web page screenshot on a Mac or PC, this post is for you.
 I’ve tried a handful of tools and techniques that claim to be able to screenshot an entire webpage, but only a few still work as of this writing.

 You want to get this done quickly, so I’ll show you how to do it step by step.
-I’ll also point out the pros and cons of each method, just wanted to save your time figuring out which method is the best for you.
+I’ll also point out the pros and cons of each method, just wanted to save you time figuring out which method is the best for you.

 This guide is for those who want to take a whole screenshot of the entire or long web page — meaning there are sections that aren’t totally visible on your screen.